nanobox-io/nanobox-guides-old/source/go/configure.html.md

 ```

 ## Other boxfile.yml Options
-There are many other configuration options available in the boxfile.yml that are not unique to the Scala engine.
+There are many other configuration options available in the boxfile.yml that are not unique to the Go engine.
 These are all covered in the [boxfile.yml documentation](https://docs.nanobox.io/app-config/boxfile/).